Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

 In the Case 1, $Z \in Pa^{G_0}(X)$ in the actual graph, as shown in Fig. \ref{lemma1}(a1).
 Due to $X \in Pa^{G_0}(Y)$ and $Z \in Pa^{G_0}(X)$, it could be derived that $Y\Vbar Z| Pa^{G_0}(Y)$.
 However, the situation is different in the final result graph $G_1$ who utilizes prior.
 Assume that there is no edge between $Z$ and $Y$ in $G_1$.
 Since the real edge $(X, Y)$ is replaced by the reversed direct prior $(Y, X)$, $Y \nVbar Z|Pa^{G_1}(Y)$, As shown in Fig. \ref{lemma1}(a2).
 According to local consistency, $S(G_1\cup (Y,Z),D)>S(G_1,D)$.
 This states that the edge $(Y,Z)$ should be added, contradicting the assumption that $G_1$ is the final result.
 Therefore, $G_1$ contains the edge connecting edges $Y$ and $Z$.

 For the Case 2, $Z \in Pa^{G_0}(Y)$.
 Assuming that there is no edge between $X$ and $Z$ in $G_0$, the real relationship of the three nodes is shown in Fig. \ref{lemma1}(b1).
 In $G_1$, $Y \in Pa^{G_1}(X)$, indicating that $X \nVbar Z |Pa^{G_1}(X)$ since $X$, $Y$, $Z$ form a collision structure in $G_0$, as shown in Fig. \ref{lemma1}(b2).
 Therefore, $S(G_1\cup (X,Z),D)>S(G_1,D)$, which contradicts the assumption.
-To sum up, there are edges between any two nodes among the three nodes $X$, $Z$, and $Y$, and these edges naturally form the quasi-circle $QC(X,Y,Z)$.
+To sum up, there are edges between any two nodes among the three nodes $Y$, $Z$, and $X$, and these edges naturally form the quasi-circle $QC(X,Y,Z)$.

-Lemma 1 shows that the reversed direct prior results in quasi-circles within the resultant graph.
-This outcome can be expanded to arbitrary misoriented edges in the resultant graph.
-This is due to only the premise that the prior, treated as a hard constraint, will persist in the learned graph is utilized.
-Misorientation can arise from prior errors or be induced by factors such as noise or algorithms.
-Given this premise, if either the head or tail node of the misoriented edge possesses the correct parent, the resultant graph will incorporate a quasi-circle that includes the misoriented edge.
+Lemma 1 shows that if either the head or tail node of the reversed direct prior possesses the correct parent, the result graph will incorporate a quasi-circle that includes the this prior.
 Furthermore, if either the head or tail nodes have multiple correct parents, Lemma 1 suggests that multiple quasi-circles will form.

-Another point to note is that in any edge deletion operation, none of the edges of the generated quasi-circle will be removed.
+Some CSL methods will try to remove edges to improve the score.
+However, none of the edges of the generated quasi-circle will be removed in any edge deletion operation.
 This conclusion can also be substantiated by local consistency.
-In fact, Lemma 1 demonstrates that the addition of an edge not present in the actual graph $G_0$ (specifically, $(Z,Y)$ in Case 1 and $(Z,X)$ in Case 2) enhances the score of $G_1$.
-This implies that the removal of this edge from the generated quasi-circle $QC(X,Y,Z)$ will reduce the score.
+First, Lemma 1 demonstrates that deleting the erroneous edges ($(Z,Y)$ in case 1 and $(Z,X)$ in case 2) decreases the score.
 For the remaining two edges, the skeletons associated with these edges are present in the actual graph, so according to local consistency, deleting any edge will diminish the graph's score.
 Hence, to maximize the graph's score, the quasi-circle will remain intact.
 This conclusion can further be employed to derive the following useful formula: